-On the Agents page, for each agent in the Agent list, a green check mark in the Status column indicates an agent is alive; an error icon (a white dash against a red background) indicates the agent is not responding or has timed out.
+On the Agents page, for each agent in the agents list, a V (alive) icon in the Status column indicates an agent is alive.
+A A (not alive) icon indicates the agent is not responding, has timed out, or has been disabled.
 At any time, you can test one or all agents to update the status list.